 DON’T ask to see what songs I have.

-This might come as a startling revelation, but I don’t carry 10,000 plus songs in my library.
-At last check, I have four thousand songs, and for the most part, they are all possible songs that will get played at a wedding.
-Break-up songs like “You Oughta Know” by Alanis Morissette are of no use to me, nor is track number 4 on Taylor Swift’s 1989 album.
+This might come as a startling revelation, but I don’t carry 30,000 songs on my computer.
+At last check, I have 5,467 songs in my DJ software, and for the most part, they are all songs that could possibly get played at a wedding reception.
+Break-up songs like “You Oughta Know” by Alanis Morissette are of no use to me, nor is track number 13 on Taylor Swift’s 1989 album.
 While I keep a pretty tight library, there probably are some holes.
-If I don’t have the song, I can get it, but song requests work so much better when you have a specific song in mind as it tells me the requester really wants to dance to this song!
+If I don’t have the song, I can usually obtain it quickly at the event.
+But song requests work so much better when you approach me with a specific song in mind, as that tells me the requester really wants to dance to this song!

 DO make requests earlier in the evening.

-At the weddings I perform at, I encourage guests to make requests during the cocktail and dinner periods for two reasons: one, it allows me to understand what genres guests want to dance to on that particular evening and two, it gives me time to figure out how I want to incorporate the requested songs into my mix.
-Alternatively, some song requests are better suited during dinner and that gives me a chance to work it in where appropriate.
+At the weddings I perform at, I encourage guests to make requests during the cocktail and dinner periods for two reasons.
+One, it allows me to understand what genres guests want to dance to on that particular evening; and two, it gives me time to figure out how I want to incorporate guest requests into my mix.
+Alternatively, some song requests are better suited for play during dinner and that allows me a chance to work them in a more appropriate fashion.

 DON’T expect the DJ to play your song request immediately.